Recent Water Damage Posts

 This commercial water damage had a water heater that leaked over the weekend.
 When the tenants came in to work on Monday, boy did they have a surprise!
-Many of the offices were water damaged.
+Many of the offices were water damaged in this office space.

 There was water to extract, wet drywall to remove and dry, wet insulation to remove and glue down carpeting over concrete flooring for us to dry.
 There were many of the tenant's contents that were also affected.
-We blocked the wet furniture to limit the damage to their contents.
+We blocked the feet to the wet furniture to limit the damage to their contents.
 All furniture survived the water damage with no repairs needed.

 Our team work quickly to get the tenant's space back up and running in a short amount of time.

-The landlord and the tenant were very happy with how quickly we responded to the loss and how quickly we were able to get all of our work completed.
+The landlord and the tenants were very happy with how quickly we responded to the loss and how quickly we were able to get all of our work completed.

 Air Movers are Essential to Drying

 This is a photo of a velo air mover.

 Air movers are an essential and necessary tool for drying structures of homes.
 Air movers help move large amounts of air over surfaces to dry them.
 Air movers also help the dehuidifiers work to their optimum performance.

 There are a number of different air movers that can be utilized depending on the size of the job: velo air movers, shara air movers, ace air movers and vortes or axial air movers.

 Velo air movers are low-profile air movers that can be used to get to hard to reach areas and a great way to assist in the drying of wet carpeting.